You are not alone. If you or someone

 Debbie Millman is a designer, author, educator and brand strategist.
 She is the CMO of Sterling Brands, host of the award-winning podcast “Design Matters,” Chair of the world’s first Masters in Branding Program at the School of Visual Arts, President Emeritus of AIGA, and the Editorial & Creative Director of Print Magazine.
 She is the author of six books on design and branding.

 "I am involved with Joyful Heart because I have never seen such strength rise from such heartbreak.
 Listening to and reading about survivors is so painful yet the rebirth they find through the Foundation's work brings a sense of hope back to the human spirit."

 Heather Mnuchin's career spanned nearly 15 years in the retail and marketing sectors.
 Heather opened retail stores based on the show Sesame Street, after which she moved on to an interactive company that created and leased music listening devices to retail music stores.

 In 1995 she returned to her entertainment roots and became VP of Marketing and Promotions for Planet Hollywood.
 While there she planned and oversaw the grand openings, celebrity tours and studio/film promotions After Planet Hollywood she moved back to the music business and worked as SVP of Corporate Communications at LAUNCH Media.
 After the company went public in 1999 it was sold to Yahoo! and is now known as Yahoo Music.
-More recently, Heather left the business world to start a family and currently lives in Los Angeles with her husband and three children.
+More recently, Heather left the business world to start a family and currently lives in Los Angeles.

 "Jackie Robinson said, 'A life is not important except in the impact it has on other lives.'
 By that standard, the Joyful Heart Foundation is one of the most important organizations in the nation because of its impact on the lives of countless survivors of sexual assault, domestic violence and child abuse.
 I am delighted and proud to play even a small part in that effort."